 - Phlebotomists perform important, often life-saving work and enjoy variety in their day.

 2600 West 5th Street

 Stevens Point, WI 54481

 Mid-State’s Phlebotomy Technician program teaches blood collecting techniques to provide samples for lab analysis, including venipuncture, skin punctures, and arterial punctures.
 You will also learn to perform various lab procedures, including specimen processing.

 Our program is among the few in Wisconsin approved by the National Accrediting Agency for Clinical Laboratory Sciences.
-The course of study is quick and hands on, with a 13-credit preparatory semester followed by a 12-credit semester that includes a practicum at a regional health care agency.
+The course of study is quick and hands on, with a practicum at a regional health care agency.
 Graduates are prepared to take a voluntary national certification exam.

 Estimated Entire Program Cost